NURx2/Search-o-matic/README.md

 <img src="./tags.gif">

-Succesfull results are joining the tag list.
+Successful results are joining the tag list.

 Use |Enter| for the faster search.